MironFoerster/SortAlgs/README.md

 Machine: Windows, AMD Ryzen 5 4000 Series, 8 GB RAM

 All used implementations originate from https://www.geeksforgeeks.org/ (some adjustments were made).
-You can find a direct link to each implementation in the corresponding files.
+You can find a direct link to each implementation in the corresponding file.